chrisekelley/coconut/README.md

             else
               Coconut.router.navigate("",true)

-## Templates
+## Compiling Templates

 The following grunt task will monitor _attachments/templates and pre-compile your handlebars templates:

     grunt watch

+The npm start task (see package.json) runs this task for you.

 ## Setup

-Use pouch.watchr to compile your coffeescripts automatically.
+The pouch.watchr script compiles your coffeescripts automatically.
+The npm start task (see package.json) runs this task for you.

 This app is designed to sync with a central server for configuration data.
 Create another couch called coconut-central.
 Upload samplejson/coconut.config to it.